-A drainage g-tube is a tube that is put into the stomach to drain stomach juices and fluids (see Figure 1).
-It will help relieve the nausea and vomiting caused by a blockage in your bowel (intestines).
+A drainage g-tube is a tube that is put into your stomach to drain stomach juices and fluids (see Figure 1).
+It helps to relieve nausea and vomiting caused by a blockage in your bowel (intestines).
 This will make you feel more comfortable.

 There are different types of g-tubes.
 Depending which type you have, there will be different connections.
 Your nurse will teach you about the type of g-tube you have.
 Your nurse will also give you the following supplies to take home:

 - 1 box of 4 x 4 gauze

 - 1 60 mL irrigation syringe

 - 1 Cath-Secure®

 - Polyderm™ dressing

 Your doctor may also prescribe pain medication to relieve discomfort you may have around your drainage g-tube.Back to top

 Caring for Your Skin Around Your Drainage G-Tube